tadashi-aikawa/obsidian-another-quick-switcher/README.md

 ## Appendix

-### What is "2-hop-links"?
+### What is the "2-hop-link"?

-"2-hop-links" are outgoing links in the current file, and files that have outgoing links to them.
+[2-hop-link] are outgoing links in the current file, and files that have outgoing links to them.

 For example, If there are relations as follows,